2022 asi International Television & Video Conference

 Panel session

-Speakers from this afternoon’s first session take questions from the floor.
+Speakers from this afternoon’s opening session take questions from the floor.

 Coffee